|hope college > academic departments > pre-professional|

 Pre-Pharmacy Track at Hope College

-These courses should be completed during the first three years so that a student is prepared for the Pharmacy College Admission Test (PCAT), which is typically taken in the fall of the senior year.
+You want to complete the above required courses so you are prepared for the Pharmacy College Admission Test (PCAT), which is typically taken in the fall of the senior year.
 The PCAT is required by about half of the pharmacy schools.
-The PCAT covers biology, general and organic chemistry, verbal ability, reading comprehension, and quantitative ability.
-The PCAT also includes a separate essay section.
+To learn more about the PCAT, click here.

+Pharmacy schools seek students with diverse and broad academic backgrounds.
 Students should select a major area of study that is of interest and that will provide a foundation of knowledge necessary for the pursuit of several career alternatives.
-Pharmacy schools are most concerned with the overall quality and scope of undergraduate work and not with the specific academic major.
-While many students who are pursuing a career in pharmacy are interested in the sciences and major in one of the sciences, others with interests in the social sciences or business may major in one of those areas.
-Pharmacy schools seek students with diverse and broad academic backgrounds.
+Pharmacy schools are most concerned with the overall quality and scope of undergraduate work and level of rigor; not with the specific academic major.
+While many students who are pursuing a career in pharmacy are interested in the sciences and major in one of the sciences, others with interests in the social sciences, humanities, or the arts, may major in one of those areas.

 Students should also be aware that pharmacy school admission committees want to see that a student has learned about the pharmacy profession through first-hand experience.
 This experience should include a job or volunteer work in a pharmacy.
 It should also include job shadowing one or more pharmacists in different job environments.
 Pharmacy school admission committees also look at a student's experiences for evidence that the student is committed to serving others and that the student is able to work effectively with people from diverse backgrounds.

 Useful Web Links to Pharmacy School Information

 Links to General Information

 For current Hope students, advising & questions related to the pre-pharmacy track at Hope College, please contact HPA Professor T Prokopow.

 For all others, please contact, Hope College Admissions Office.